 Screening laboratory tests are done to look for other possible causes of poor growth, including

-Genetic testing for specific syndromes (eg, Turner syndrome) may be indicated by physical findings or if growth pattern differs significantly from family.
+Genetic testing for specific syndromes (eg, Turner syndrome Diagnosis In Turner syndrome, girls are born with one of their two X chromosomes partly or completely missing.
+Diagnosis is based on clinical findings and is confirmed by cytogenetic analysis.
+Treatment... read more ) may be indicated by physical findings or if growth pattern differs significantly from family.
 If GH deficiency is highly suspected, additional tests of pituitary function are done (eg, ACTH, 8 AM serum cortisol level, LH, FSH, and prolactin levels).

 Because GH responses are typically abnormal in patients with diminished thyroid or adrenal function, provocative testing should be done in these patients only after adequate hormone replacement therapy.

-The insulin tolerance test is the best provocative test for stimulating GH release but is rarely done because it is risky.
+The insulin tolerance test is the best provocative test for stimulating GH release but is rarely done because of the risks of hypoglycemia.
 Other provocative tests are less dangerous but also less reliable.
 These include tests using arginine infusion (500 mg/kg IV given over 30 minutes), clonidine (0.15 mg/m2 orally [maximum 0.25 mg]), levodopa (10 mg/kg orally for children; 500 mg orally for adults), and glucagon (0.03 mg/kg IV [maximum 1 mg]).
 GH levels are measured at different times after drug administration depending on the drug.

 Provocative testing may not detect subtle defects in the regulation of GH release.
 For example, in children with short stature secondary to GH secretory dysfunction, results of provocative testing for GH release are usually normal.
 However, serial measurements of GH levels over 12 to 24 hours indicate abnormally low 12- or 24-hour integrated GH secretion.
 However, this test is expensive and uncomfortable and thus is not the test of choice for GH deficiency.